-We gather together the most beautifully illustrated and inspiring reads of the last six months.
+We gather together the most beautifully illustrated and inspiring reads of the year.

-Here we've selected the best graphic novels of 2014 to inspire you over the summer - all beautifully illustrated and telling compelling tales...
+Here we've selected the best graphic novels of 2014 to inspire you – all beautifully illustrated and telling compelling tales...

 Award-winning artist INJ Culbard's first original graphic novel is a tale that sweeps from London to LA to Japan, as four characters find themselves called upon to make choices that dramatically change the world around them.

 Culbard's previous work includes a number of collaborations that received critical acclaim but Celeste is the first that he's both written and drawn.

 Drawing from pretty much every type of genre fiction you can think of - including sci-fi, horror, fantasy, mystery, magical realism and a touch of romance - this could have been a visual mess.
 But Culbard draws all the themes together beautifully and the result is an engaging read that's different from anything else on the market.

 If you're currently being inspired by the spirit of the world's biggest cycling event, the Tour de France, then get yourself a copy of Cleijnes' Legends of the Tour.

 This graphic novel provides illustrative snippets of some of the event's biggest moments in an easily-digestible 10 chapters, from Eugene Christophe welding his bicycle back together at the foot of the Pyrenees in 1913 to Tommy Simpson's death on Ventoux, and Bradley Wiggins' and Chris Froome's recent victories.

 Beautifully envisioned by Dutch illustrator and amateur racing cyclist Jan Cleijne, this is a must-buy for the keen cyclist.